Let’s Get Social: Increase School Enrollment Through Social Media

-In terms of your specific school market, you need to find out what potential students are interested in.
+Regarding your specific school market, you need to find out what potential students are interested in.
 Sports?
 Music?
 Feel good stories?
 Lives of teachers?
-Find a way to include these subjects into your content.
+Find a way to include these subjects in your content.

 Catering to the parents is the most important aspect.
 At the end of the day, they’ll be looking for schools and will have the final say in the choice of school.
 Make sure that your best features are clear and easy to find.